 She has been sitting in her car, staring at her phone, trying to navigate your website to find directions.
 Unfortunately, your contact info is buried so deeply in the caverns of your site that it’s taking her WAY longer than it should.
 She wades through pages and pages of superfluous information and recipes she’ll never use and finally finds the address she’s been looking for.

 You can count yourself lucky because this poor lady was already a faithful customer.
 She was determined to push through for a few more minutes because she knew that your product would be worth it in the end.
 But what about all of those cold leads who happen upon your website?
 If they experience a fraction of the frustration our headache lady did, you’d better believe they’d be out of there quicker than you can snap your fingers.
+This is where hosting services such as ssd vps hosting plans can also be helpful in converting web traffic to foot traffic.

 Here’s how to avoid the Ugly Cry: